tkhq/sdk/examples/email-auth-local-storage/README.md

 This example contains an auth page as well and enables you to create wallets using an email auth credential.
 Unlike our other [email auth example](https://github.com/tkhq/sdk/tree/main/examples/email-auth), this does not use an iframe, which typically houses a target embedded key.
 Instead, a target embedded key is created within the application itself and stored in local storage.

-You can try this example quickly on Stackblitz -- follow the instructions below
+You can try this example quickly on Stackblitz.
+Follow the instructions below --> [Stackblitz Instructions](#4-stackblitz-example)

 ## Getting started